HedgehogDevelopment/AzureDeployTemplates/README.md

 You can obtain an example script for the above install from the file **SC82U3_XP/azuredeploy.parameters.json.example** in [GitHub](https://github.com/HedgehogDevelopment/AzureDeployTemplates).

 ### Running the install script
-An install script called **Install.ps1** has been included in our [GitHub](https://github.com/HedgehogDevelopment/AzureDeployTemplates).
-This will need to be modified slightly to contain paths to your Sitecore license file, [Sitecore Azure Toolkit](https://doc.sitecore.net/cloud/82/working_with_sitecore_azure/configuring_sitecore_azure/getting_started_with_sitecore_azure_toolkit) and blob storage repos described above.
+An install script called **Install.ps1.example** has been included in our [GitHub](https://github.com/HedgehogDevelopment/AzureDeployTemplates).
+This will need to be renamed to **Install.ps1** and modified slightly to contain paths to your Sitecore license file, [Sitecore Azure Toolkit](https://doc.sitecore.net/cloud/82/working_with_sitecore_azure/configuring_sitecore_azure/getting_started_with_sitecore_azure_toolkit) and blob storage repos described above.

-Once the fole has been modified, run it from PowerShell and it will prompt you for credentials and create your environment.
+Once the file has been modified, run it from PowerShell and it will prompt you for credentials and create your environment.

 ### Adding LaunchSitecore to the default install
-The last step is to setup the scripts so that the compiled LaunchSitecore site is provisined into the new XP environment.
+The last step is to setup the scripts so that the compiled LaunchSitecore site is provisioned into the new XP environment.
 To make this easy, we decided to use the MSDeploy package created during the build.
 This package contains all the compiled code for the site.
 The compiled code for the CM and CD should be exactly the same.

 Setting up the install script to push an MSDeploy package generated by a build server is relatively simple.